-• Your public IP address is the address the rest of the internet sees when your devices connect — it’s assigned by your ISP, not by you.
+- Your public IP address is the address the rest of the internet sees when your devices connect.
+It is assigned by your ISP, not by you.

-• The fastest way to find your IP address is to use a web-based IP lookup tool — it takes one click.
+- The fastest way to find it is to use a web-based IP lookup tool.
+One click.

-• You can also check your IP address from the command line on Windows, macOS, or Linux, or through your router’s admin page.
+- You can also check your IP from the command line on Windows, macOS, or Linux.
+Or look at your router’s admin page.

-• Your public IP can reveal your approximate city and ISP, but it cannot expose your exact home address without ISP cooperation.
+- Your public IP can reveal your approximate city and ISP.
+It cannot expose your exact home address without ISP cooperation.

-• If your IP address changes periodically, you likely have a dynamic IP — this is normal and is how most residential internet connections work.
+- If your IP address changes periodically, you likely have a dynamic IP.
+This is normal for most residential connections.

 Every device that connects to the internet needs an IP address.
-It’s the fundamental mechanism that allows data to travel from a web server halfway around the world back to your laptop, phone, or smart TV.
-Without it, the internet simply doesn’t work.
+IP addresses are how data travels across the internet.
+Web servers halfway around the world can return data to your laptop, phone, or smart TV.
+Without it, the internet simply does not work.

-But most people never think about their IP address until something breaks — a VPN that isn’t masking their traffic, a firewall rule that needs their current address, a streaming service that thinks they’re in the wrong country, or a security incident where they need to verify what’s connecting to their network.
+But most people never think about their IP address until something breaks.
+A VPN that is not masking their traffic.
+A firewall rule that needs their current address.
+A streaming service that thinks they are in the wrong country.
+A security incident where they need to verify what is connecting to their network.

-This guide walks through exactly how to find your public IP address using several methods, explains the difference between public and private IP addresses, and covers the privacy and security implications you should understand.
+This guide walks through exactly how to find your public IP address using several methods.
+It explains the difference between public and private IP addresses.
+It covers IPv4 and IPv6, since most connections now carry both.
+It covers the privacy and security implications you should understand.
+And it explains why “your IP” in 2026 is more nuanced than it used to be.
+CGNAT and services like Apple’s iCloud Private Relay both reshape the picture.

 What Is a Public IP Address?

-When people say “find my IP address,” they almost always mean their public IP address — the address that identifies their network on the open internet.
-This is different from the private IP address assigned to individual devices on your local network.
+When people say “find my IP address,” they almost always mean their public IP address.
+This is the address that identifies their network on the open internet.
+It is different from the private IP address assigned to individual devices on your local network.

 Public vs Private IP Addresses

 Your home or office network runs behind a router.
-That router has two sides: a public-facing side connected to your ISP, and a private-facing side connected to your devices (laptops, phones, printers, smart speakers).
+That router has two sides.
+A public-facing side connects to your ISP.
+A private-facing side connects to your devices: laptops, phones, printers, smart speakers.
 The public side gets a public IP address from your internet provider.
-The private side assigns private IP addresses to your devices using ranges reserved specifically for local networks.
-For a deeper comparison of how these two address types work together, see our guide on public vs. private IP addresses.
+The private side assigns private IP addresses to your devices using ranges reserved for local networks.
+For a deeper comparison of how these two address types work together, see our public vs. private IP addresses guide.

 Private IP ranges are defined in RFC 1918 and include:

-If your device’s IP starts with 192.168 or 10., that’s a private address.
+If your device’s IP starts with 192.168 or 10., that is a private address.
 It only has meaning inside your local network.
-The rest of the internet can’t reach it directly.
+The rest of the internet cannot reach it directly.

 How NAT Bridges the Gap

 The technology that connects these two worlds is called NAT (Network Address Translation).
-When your laptop requests a webpage, NAT translates the request from your private address to the router’s public IP address before sending it onto the internet.
+When your laptop requests a webpage, NAT translates the request.
+The translation maps your private address to the router’s public IP before sending it onto the internet.
 When the response comes back, NAT routes it to the correct device on your local network.
-This is why dozens of devices in your home can share a single public IP address — and why understanding the distinction matters when you’re troubleshooting connectivity or configuring network ports for remote access.
-Note that while IP addresses identify devices at the network layer, each device also has a unique MAC address that identifies it at the hardware level on the local network.
+This is why dozens of devices in your home can share a single public IP address.
+It is also why understanding the distinction matters when you troubleshoot connectivity or configure network ports for remote access.
+IP addresses identify devices at the network layer.
+Each device also has a unique MAC address that identifies it at the hardware level on the local network.
+For the broader picture of how IPs fit into the resolution chain, see our guide on how DNS works.

 How to Find Your Public IP Address

-There are several reliable ways to check your IP address, depending on your situation and comfort level with technical tools.
+Several reliable ways exist to check your IP address, depending on your situation and comfort level with technical tools.

 Method 1: Use a Web-Based IP Lookup Tool

-The simplest approach — open a browser and use a tool that reads your public IP address from the incoming connection.
-You can check your IP instantly with our tool, which also displays your approximate location, ISP, and whether you’re on IPv4 or IPv6.
+The simplest approach is to open a browser.
+Use a tool that reads your public IP from the incoming connection.
+You can check your IP instantly with our tool.
+It also displays your approximate location, ISP, and whether you are on IPv4 or IPv6.

-This works because when your browser makes a request to a web server, the server sees the public IP your router is using.
-The tool simply reads that address and displays it back to you.
+This works because of how web servers see traffic.
+When your browser makes a request, the server sees the public IP your router is using.
+The tool reads that address and displays it back to you.
 No software to install, no commands to run.

 nslookup myip.opendns.com resolver1.opendns.com